 The earliest proprietor whom we find mentioned is Jacobi Hammilloun, who had a charter of Stanehill from the Abbot of Dunfermline between 1555 and 1583.
 Next Joanis Fairlie had a charter of confirmation of Stainehill, 3rd July 1598.
 Richardi Dobie et Mariote Weir, sue sponse, had a charter, "terrarum de Staniehill," dated 10th July 1600.
 Richard and Robert Dobie had a charter of Staniehill, 8th August 1609.
 In 1626 Robert Dobie, "hasres Domini Roberti Dobie de Stannyhill, militis, patris," was retoured in the lands of Stonyhill and Monktonhall.
 On the 8th September 1647, Robert Dobie of Stainyhill won the silver arrow of Musselburgh for the third time.
 The same gentleman apparently had service of heirship of "sixteen oxgates of land in Monktonhall."

-According to Dr Carlisle, Stonyhill was acquired from the Dobies by Sir William Sharpe, son of the Archbishop of St Andrews, who was murdered on Magus Muir on his way home from a visit to his son.
+According to Dr Carlisle, Stonyhill was acquired from the Dobies by Sir William Sharpe, son of [other published documents say brother of] the Archbishop of St Andrews, who was murdered on Magus Muir on his way home from a visit to his son.
 In 1668, there is a disposition by Mr William Sharpe of Stonyhill, in favour of the Magistrates of Musselburgh, of a property near Newbigging, called Hallis Wallis; and in 1670 (25th August) there is a precept of sasine in his favour of the same property.

 Nearer our own times, it belonged to the notorious Colonel Charteris.
 In the inventory of the town's papers, though the document itself has been lost, there is "a declaration and oblidgement by Col. Charteris's factor, concerning the settling the marches betwixt the lands of Stonyhill, on the one side, where a bridge is built on the Col.'s expenses, and the community of Musselburgh, on the other," dated 13th December 1728.
 The Colonel was a gambler and libertine of the most unblushing character.
 He was tried at the Old Bailey, London, on the 25th February 1730, for deforcement of one of his servant girls, and condemned to be executed.
 His friends interfering, the King pardoned him upon his settling a handsome annuity on his victim.
 He found it necessary, however, to retire from the public, and lived chiefly at Stonyhill, where, it is said, he indulged in all licentiousness till his death in 1732.
 Notwithstanding his gallantries, he was miserly in his disposition, and acquired a princely fortune, chiefly by gambling.
 Dr Pitcairn wrote a severe epitaph upon him.